hjelloyd/locate-user-node/README.md

 ```

 ## API
- - The following api will return users that either live in a city or are currently located within the specified distance of the city
+ - The following api will return users that either live in a city or are currently located within the specified distance of the city central coordinates

 ```http://localhost:3000/api/v1/city/{city}/distance/{distance}```